 In any investment portfolio it is important to have a certain amounts of funds that are available at short notice in the event of an emergency.
 Usually the best place for easily accessible funds is in a Bank or Building Society Deposit Account.

 NS&I offer a range of savings and investments to suit differing needs.
 They are backed by HM Treasury which means that you capital should be 100% secure.

 ISA’s are a tax efficient way of Investing for Income or Growth or a combination of both.
 ISA do not normally incur a tax liability.
-There are three main types of ISA, Cash, Stocks and Shares, and the Junior ISA for children, all have different limits on the amount that can be invested each tax year.

 An ISA is also a very popular and tax efficient way to save for the future on a regular basis

 Investment Bonds are a single premium life policy; although the amount of life cover provided is usually nominal they are provided through an Insurance Company which allow you to invest in a variety of funds.
 They are called unit linked funds where many individuals investments are ‘pooled’.
 They are normally designed to produce long term capital growth, but can also be used for income as they allow withdrawals of up to 5% each year of the amount invested without an immediate tax liability.